 Random forest (RF) model.
 Model development was run in a pipeline by combining normalization for data transformation, LASSO (least absolute shrinkage and selection operator) for feature selection, and RF regression for data fitting and prediction.
 The tolerance used in LASSO is 1e-5 and features whose coefficients below this threshold were discarded and not used to build RF regression model.
-Regarding model training, five hyperparameters were tuned using 5-fold cross validation and R2 as the scoring metric: constant that multiplies the L1 term in LASSO (1e-4, 1e-3, 1e-2, 1e-1, 1), the number of features to consider when looking for the best split in RF (square root, log2, 16%, 32%, 64%, 100% of all features), the maximum depth of the tree in RF (2, 4, 8, 16), the minium number of samples required to split an internal node in RF (2, 4, 8, 16), and the minimum number of samples required to be at a leaf node (1, 2, 4).
+Regarding to model training, five hyperparameters were tuned using 5-fold cross validation and R2 as the scoring metric: constant that multiplies the L1 term in LASSO (1e-4, 1e-3, 1e-2, 1e-1, 1), the number of features to consider when looking for the best split in RF (square root, log2, 16%, 32%, 64%, 100% of all features), the maximum depth of the tree in RF (2, 4, 8, 16), the minium number of samples required to split an internal node in RF (2, 4, 8, 16), and the minimum number of samples required to be at a leaf node (1, 2, 4).
 We fixed the number of trees in RF model to 2,000.

 Data availability